cjoakim/azure-webapp-devops1/README.md

 A containerized Node.js web app, built with **Azure DevOps**, deployed to a Azure Linux App Service.
 Also deployed to an Azure Container Instance.

+This project is a "200-Level" example of Docker, Azure DevOps, Node.js web apps, and Azure deployments.

 # Links

 See https://docs.microsoft.com/en-us/azure/container-instances/container-instances-using-azure-container-registry